tyleha/beneathdata/content/4 - Email Data.md

 df['from'].value_counts().head()
 ```

 However, this method has a few legitimate problems - it treats each name + email as unique when the same person could have any number of email addresses.
-Without solving the problem of unifying different name formats (Bob Smith, Bob J. Smith, Robert Smith), we can at least count by name and ignore email address.[ref]Let's hope you don't have multiple friends with the same name![/ref] An optimal solution would be to leverage the [Google Contacts API](https://developers.google.com/google-apps/contacts/v3/?hl=en) and merge different email addresses that way, but that's probably for another blog post.
+Without solving the problem of unifying different name formats (Bob Smith, Bob J. Smith, Robert Smith), we can at least count by name and ignore different email addresses.[ref]An optimal solution would be to leverage the [Google Contacts API](https://developers.google.com/google-apps/contacts/v3/?hl=en) and merge different email addresses that way, but that's probably for another blog post.[/ref]

 ```python
 def clean_name(fromname):